homebaseio/homebase-react/README.md

 *The graph database for delightful React state management*

-Homebase React makes state management painless by enabling you to plug a relational graph database into your React application with just 3 lines of code.
-This is the same database that powers Roam Research and many other ClojureScript applications, but with an API that's familiar to React and JS developers.
+State management that's simple to code and maintain in just 3 lines of code.

+Use the same relational graph database that powers Roam Research and many other ClojureScript applications, but with an API that's familiar to React and JS developers.

 ## Install